thewoolleyman/boxbuilder/README.markdown

-To build a box, download and run '[boxbuilder\_bootstrap](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap)' on a clean Debian box, or download and run '[boxbuilder\_remote\_bootstrap](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap)' from your local shell.
+To build a box, download and run '[boxbuilder\_bootstrap](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_bootstrap)' on a clean Debian/Ubuntu, CentOS, or OSX box, or download and run '[boxbuilder\_remote\_bootstrap](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap)' from your local shell.